Download PDF

 Assumptions and estimates

-In preparing the consolidated financial statements, judgments, estimates and assumptions are made that affect the reported amounts of assets and liabilities, income and expenses, and contingent assets and liabilities.
-The assumptions and estimates mainly relate to the determination of uniform useful lives of non-current assets throughout the Group, the recognition and measurement of provisions, including for pensions, discount rates and the realizability of future tax benefits.
-The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial years are discussed in the relevant sections.
+In preparing the consolidated financial statements, discretionary decisions, estimates and assumptions are made that affect the amount and disclosure of assets and liabilities, income and expenses and contingent liabilities and assets.
+The assumptions and estimates mainly relate to the uniform Group-wide determination of the economic useful lives of non-current assets, the recognition and measurement of provisions, including for pensions, discount rates and the realizability of future tax relief.
+The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial years are discussed in the respective subsections.

-The Group's assumptions and estimates are based on parameters that existed at the time the consolidated financial statements were prepared.
-However, assumptions about future developments may change due to market movements and conditions beyond the Group's control.
+The Group's assumptions and estimates are based on parameters that were available at the time the consolidated financial statements were prepared.
+However, assumptions about future developments may change due to market movements and market conditions that are beyond the Group's control.
 Such changes are only reflected in the assumptions when they occur.
-Among other things, the war in Ukraine had a significant impact on the energy market and raw material supplies and prices.
-This led to major challenges.
-More detailed information on the impact of the war on the fiscal year can be found in the management report.

-Actual figures may differ from estimates.
-If actual developments differ from those expected, the assumptions and - where necessary - the carrying amounts of the relevant assets and liabilities are adjusted accordingly.
-The assumptions and estimates made at the time of preparing the consolidated financial statements are subject to certain risks arising primarily from general macroeconomic developments.
+The actual values may differ from the estimates.
+If the actual development differs from the expected development, the assumptions and - if necessary - the carrying amounts of the relevant assets and liabilities are adjusted accordingly.
+The assumptions and estimates used as the basis for the consolidated financial statements are subject to certain risks, which arise primarily from general macroeconomic developments.

 The fair value is not always available as a market price.
-It often has to be determined on the basis of various valuation parameters.
-Depending on the availability of observable parameters and the significance of these parameters for the determination of the fair value as a whole, the fair value is assigned to levels 1, 2 or 3.
+It often has to be determined on the basis of various measurement parameters.
+Depending on the availability of observable parameters and the significance of these parameters for determining the fair value as a whole, the fair value is allocated to levels 1, 2 or 3.

-• Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
+• Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the company can access at the measurement date.

-The Group recognizes reclassifications between levels of the fair value hierarchy at the end of the reporting period in which the change occurs.
+The Group recognizes reclassifications between different levels of the fair value hierarchy at the end of the reporting period in which the change occurred.

-If the Group is affected by climate-related impacts, these are explained in the relevant sections of the notes.
+If the Group is affected by climate-related effects, these are explained in the relevant sections of the notes.

 Sales revenues